-- Periods of time during which a worker is required to be absent from his/her position by reason of an injury or disease for which he/she is entitled to and currently receiving Workers’ Compensation benefits shall be included in computing length of service for the purpose of determining that worker’s seniority rights.
+2. Periods of time during which a worker is required to be absent from their position by reason of an injury or disease for which they are entitled to and currently receiving Workers’ Compensation benefits shall be included in computing length of service for the purpose of determining that worker’s seniority rights.

-Pursuant to Rule XI, Sections 11 and 12 of the Civil Service Rules as revised, a worker may, with the approval of the Human Resources Director and the department head, demote or transfer to a vacant position for which he/she possesses the necessary skills and fitness.
+- Pursuant to Rule XI, Sections 11 and 12 of the Civil Service Rules as revised, a worker may, with the approval of the Human Resources Director and the department head, demote or transfer to a vacant position for which they possess the necessary skills and fitness.

 The names of workers laid off shall be placed on reemployment eligible lists as hereinafter specified.
 Former workers appointed from a reemployment eligible list shall be restored all rights accrued prior to being laid off, such as sick leave, vacation credits, and credit for years of service.
 However, such reemployed workers shall not be eligible for benefits for which they received compensation at the time of or subsequent to the date they were laid off.

 The departmental reemployment eligible list for each class shall consist of the names of workers and former workers with probationary or permanent status who were laid off or whose positions were reallocated downward as a result of reclassification.
 The rank order on such lists shall be determined by relative seniority as specified in Section 15.3.
 Such lists shall take precedence over all other eligible lists in making certifications to the department in which the worker worked.

 The general reemployment eligible list for each class shall consist of the names of workers and former workers with probationary or permanent status who were laid off or whose positions were reallocated downward as a result of reclassification.
 The rank order on such lists shall be determined by relative seniority.
 Such lists shall take precedence over all other eligible lists, except departmental reemployment eligible lists, in making certifications on a County-wide basis.